Thatcher hailed for changing political landscape of the world

 The present leader of the GMB trade union, Paul Kenny, said she would be remembered for "destructive and divisive policies":

-"Her legacy involves the destruction of communities, the elevation of personal greed over social values and legitimising the exploitation of the weak by the strong," he said.
+"Her legacy involves the destruction of communities, the elevation of personal greed over social values and legitimizing the exploitation of the weak by the strong," he said.

 NORTHERN IRELAND, SOUTH ATLANTIC